 Rating 5 / 5 • Loading views

-It's one of the book in the classic novel reading list.
+It's one of the books in the classic novel reading list.
 I heard there's a film based on it too.
 I've been into understanding political issues and some history recently.
-I suppose it's because the civil unrest in HK and also the political conflict between US and China.
+I suppose it's because of the civil unrest in HK and also the political conflict between the US and China.
 This book fits right in the category.

 Animal stereotypes are used mockingly accurate.
 Depends on how we interpret pigs, they are actually one of the most intelligent animals.
-They serve as the smart yet lazy and manipulative characters.
-There's Boxer - the strong, loyal and dedicating horse who believes any problems can be solved by working hard.
+They serve as smart yet lazy and manipulative characters.
+There's Boxer - the strong, loyal, and a dedicated horse who believes any problems can be solved by working hard.
 Moses the Raven is a clever talker and spy.
 The sheep are blind herd conformers without understanding what's going on.
 They resolve to the slogan of "4 legs good, 2 legs bad" every time.
 Dogs serve as powerful security forces.
 Cats don't care or do anything.

 The story didn't give a strong opinion on whether the way Animal Farm was governed was correct.
 This is also an important lesson that we should stay open-minded and draw our own rational conclusion on any issues.